 Potency: Contains 1000 milligrams CBD per 1-ounce stick or 3000 milligrams CBD per 2.5-ounce stick

 What we like: Contains an Organic Golden Jojoba oil base along with essential oils like rosemary, ginger, lavender, eucalyptus, and tree oil.
 It also contains a cooling component in menthol crystals and a heating component in Cinnamomum camphora oil.Why buy: We like this product because it provides a convenient and portable form of CBD oil that can be applied just about anywhere on your body externally where you need pain relief.

 Potency: Comes in a 30 mL bottle containing either 300, 750, or 1500 milligrams CBD which equates to about 10, 25, or 50 milligrams of CBD per 1 mL dropper

-Unique, differentiating features for product: Soy-free; Gluten-free; Vegan-friendly; Developed by a team of pharmacists and produced in a cGMP and FDA-registered facility
+What we like: Soy-free; Gluten-free; Vegan-friendly; Developed by a team of pharmacists and produced in a cGMP and FDA-registered facility.

 Why buy: These broad spectrum oils contain all the beneficial compounds in a full spectrum oil, minus the THC.
 They also come in a variety of flavors, like Original, Mint Breeze, and Apple Kiwi Bliss.

 Potency: 15mg of broad spectrum hemp CBD per vegan softgel